tjrasche/Coding-Challenge-Private/readme.md

     Complexity of sorting: O(n*logn)
     Complexity of merging for loop: O(n)

-The algorithms auxiliary space complexity is currently O(n), as the algorithm is writing the merged values into a new slice.
+The algorithms auxiliary space complexity is currently O(1).

-This could be omitted by making the algorithm in place.

 # Known limitations
 The program can currently only handle integers.